amir-hojjati/BuildingAPI/README.md

     pip install -r requirements.txt

 ### Set up environment variables:
-Set the conn_str environment variable, or create a .env file in the root of the project with the following content:
+Set the conn_str as environment variable. sqlite can be used for local tests, but a postgres instance on [Render](https://render.com/) is deployed for production.
 ```bash
 conn_str=postgresql://user:password@localhost/dbname
 ```